 Businesses have a duty under insurance policy language to mitigate or reduce losses.
 Following a loss, insureds may be unsure as to the extent to which business interruption insurance will cover losses.
 Despite the uncertainty, business income loss claims should be filed as quickly as possible.
 Professional assistance will be required to determine all of the losses, getting the claim prepared, and more importantly, getting the claim paid.

-Business Interruption Insurance Claims Issues
+Potential Issues in Business Interruption Insurance Claims:

 - Denied Claims